 Social agriculture includes Green Care activities that take place on agricultural land mostly in community, family, and small farm settings.
 It is understood as an innovative, inclusive, participatory and generative model of agricultural practices that deliver health, social care, recreational, educational and assistance services.
 Some social agriculture activities in the context of Green Care include rehabilitation, therapy, sheltered employment, educational and care activities that contribute to social inclusion in agricultural settings.
 Social agriculture brings targeted inclusion of disadvantaged people, or those with physical, intellectual, mental health or social challenges, into agriculture production with the aim of addressing their health, well-being and social inclusion needs.

 Green care tourism includes Green Care activities that are offered as tourism products and services.
 Natural and semi-natural areas can be well suited to the creation of tourism products that aim at enhancing the health and well-being of residents as well as visitors through self-organised and organised services and activities.
 Some examples of activities that exist in this area include tourism in green and natural settings that rely on medical interventions (forest-based therapy, rehabilitation), regenerative activities (Kneipp, forest bathing and healing), or holistic wellness programmes linking outdoor activities with sustainable lifestyles and nutrition.
 The impacts can range from improved physical health to relaxation or stress relief.

-The Green4C is a three – year long project (2020-2022), co-funded by the Erasmus+ Programme of the European Union, structured into the following Working Packages:
+Green4C is a three – years long project (2020-2022), co-funded by the Erasmus+ Programme of the European Union, structured into the following Working Packages: